Before we dive into the science behind hormonal acne, let’s briefly touch on genetics. Is acne genetic?

 Right after ovulation, in preparation for becoming pregnant, a woman’s body secretes high levels of progesterone.
 Progesterone is an essential driver behind preparing the uterus for the arrival of a fertilized egg.
 Under the influence of progesterone the epithelial lining of the uterus thickens, blood flow increases, and secretions in the uterus thicken and become more mucus like.
-All this in order to makes the walls of the uterus the perfect sticky nourishing environment for the arriving fertilized egg to implant and develop.
+All this in order to make the walls of the uterus the perfect sticky nourishing environment for the arriving fertilized egg to implant and develop.

 In explaining this to women patients present in my office for consultations, some of them have “lit up” and exclaimed that they can actually “feel” their body’s response to progesterone and can even “show me how”.
 Apparently the saliva of some women thickens to the point they are able to blow bubbles off their tongue, and have done so in my office to everyone’s delight.

 You can achieve this on your own with a good sonic exfoliated brush, or you can pamper yourself with a medical grade facial.
 The very best method is an epithelial peel combined with Salicylic acid infusion, which breaks up and liquefies thickened sebum.

 Have you ever considered throwing a lit match into a room filled with super dry sawdust?
 The entire room can erupt into flame with almost explosive ferocity.

-However, it is critically important for every person considering using birth control for acne to know that almost every cell in your body will feel it.
+However, it is critically important for every person considering using birth control to prevent hormonal acne to know that almost every cell in your body will feel it.
 Even minuscule amounts of hormones affect virtually every system in your body down to the level of every single cell.
 Keep this in mind when considering using birth control to treat acne.
 Is it worth the risk?
 Can you achieve what you want in a healthy way without hormones?

-The reason birth control pills are used to control acne, is because the hormones that these pills contain trick the body into thinking that you are pregnant, thereby shutting down the monthly fluctuations of various hormones that cause your period and secondarily your acne.
+The reason birth control pills are used to prevent hormonal acne, is because the hormones that these pills contain trick the body into thinking that you are pregnant, thereby shutting down the monthly fluctuations of various hormones that cause your period and secondarily your acne.
 For many, using birth control for acne has proven effective in controlling outbreaks.

 Remember, like a lit match in a saw dust factory, hormones are not to be trifled with.
 If you chose the birth control route in order to control your acne, be sure to engage a qualified physician expert in these issues who will monitor your health and wellbeing.

 About the Authors

 Doctors Alice Pien, MD and Asher Milgrom, Phd are established pioneers in the fields of Regenerative Medicine and Skincare.
-Their expertise ranges from advanced laser systems to stem cell medicine.
-Their medical education and advanced certifications span from medical schools of NY State University, the University of Chicago, to John Hopkins, Harvard and UCLA.
+Their expertise ranges from advanced laser systems to HCT/P – Stem Cell medicine.
+Their medical education and advanced certifications span from medical schools of NY State University, the University of Chicago, to Johns Hopkins, Harvard and UCLA.
 They approach medicine with the clinical expertise of over 85,000 successful treatments over the past 20 years and significant scientific research resulting in proprietary protocols that they customize for each individual patient.